NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

+= 2.1.11 =
+* CHANGED: Tested compatibility with upcoming version 5.4 of WordPress

 = 2.1.10 =

-* CHANGED: minium PHP version to PHP 7.2 due to EOL of PHP 7.1
+* CHANGED: minimum PHP version to PHP 7.2 due to EOL of PHP 7.1
-* CHANGED Twig version updated to 1.41.0 (ADI-707)
+* CHANGED: Twig version updated to 1.41.0 (ADI-707)
 * FIXED: When a non-existing user inside in WordPress authenticates in a multisite environment the first time, a warning is triggered (ADI-705)
 * FIXED: A deleted user from Active Directory is mapped to the wrong user in WordPress; thanks to T. Kowalchuk (ADI-702)
 * FIXED: PHP warning if user is deleted from Active Directory (ADI-701)